LBHackney-IT/Infrastructure-Playbook/docs/creating_accounts.md

 ---
 ## How to request a new AWS account

-**This represents the current process to request a new account in AWS.
-It will change once HaloITSM is in use, see below.**

 AWS accounts can only be created by the Cloud Engineering team.
-Request a new account in the [#ask-devops](https://hackit-lbh.slack.com/archives/C01FX9ERRSL) channel in Slack, with the following details:
+Request a new account by emailing cloudsupport[at]hackney[dot]gov[dot]uk, with the following details:
 - Name of account
 - Environment (Production, Staging or Development)
 - Name of team/project and people who should have access

 An account will be created for you along with a Google Group to control access to the account.

-Once HaloITSM is in use, you must use that to raise your request.

 ### Do I need a new account?
 You may not need a new account.
 We try to group similar applications together, such as all housing applications in the Housing account.
 However, you may want to take into account the following: